nullgemm/globuf/readme.md

-Input handling, cursor management and density detection must be taken care of using other libraries, such as Willis, Cursoryx and DPIshit, independant projects usable with femtoframe as shown in the complex example.
+Input handling, cursor management and density detection must be taken care of using other libraries, such as Willis, Cursoryx and DPIshit, independant projects usable with Femtoframe as shown in the complex example.

 This modular architecture makes it easy to add support for new platforms, and also means it's possible to select the target window system at run time.